 Bee Campus USA is a nation-wide movement to support pollinators on university campuses.
 A university that is Bee Campus USA-certified proves that they are progressing in awareness, native plant landscapes, and safe pest management.
-The current Bee Campus committee at the U of I is working to develop a University Habitat Plan and official web page this semester (Spring 2018).
-In addition, with funding from the SSC, we will be installing pollinator signage on campus this year.
-A goal is set to submit our first application for certification by June 2018.
+The Bee Campus committee developed an official web page in spring 2018 and worked with Facilitites & Services to develop a University Habitat Plan.
+In addition, with funding from the SSC, we will be installing pollinator signage on campus in fall 2018.

 |Waste Stream Characterization Study Phase 2||

 The primary deliverable of this proposed project is to provide a detailed waste characterization assessment for three facilities located throughout the Urbana-Champaign campus of the University of Illinois.
 Lincoln Avenue Residence Halls (LAR), Business Instructional Facility (BIF), Roger Adams Laboratory(RAL) are facilities that will be characterized.